purescript-contrib/purescript-book/text/chapter4.md

 ## Project Setup

+For this chapter, switch to branch `ch4-tests`.
-The source code for this chapter is contained in the two files `src/Data/Path.purs` and `src/FileOperations.purs`.
+The source code for this chapter is contained in the two files `src/Data/Path.purs` and `test/Solutions.purs`.

 The `Data.Path` module contains a model of a virtual filesystem.
 You do not need to modify the contents of this module.

-The `FileOperations` module contains functions which use the `Data.Path` API.
-Solutions to the exercises can be completed in this file.
+As in the previous chapters, the `Test.Solutions` module contains functions which use the `Data.Path` API.
+Implement your solutions to the exercises in this file.

 The project has the following dependencies: